microsoft/ignite-learning-paths-training-ops/ops20/demos/02/README.md

 - [Gallery](TroubleshootingGuideGalleryTemplate.json)

-We are using the gallery method as it seems to be more responsive for on-stage demos and much of the rest of the deployment is done using Gallery templates.
+We are using the gallery method as it seems to be more responsive for on-stage demos.

 Once the Troubleshooting Guide has been created, begin exploring it.